basarat/demo-npm-package/script.md

 So by creating a package using TypeScript you are not limiting your target audience in any way.

-The value of TypeScript shines even brighter when your users use TypeScript.
+A package written in TypeScript shines even brighter for people that use TypeScript.

 * Lets import our package as a TypeScript user.
 ```js